 The first Sunday of the month, from 3 PM till closing time, is free entry

 6. Park de la Ciutadella

 A small garden close to the Arc de Triomf, the Park de la Ciutadella is a nice place to run away from the crowds and relax.
 There is this glorious monument and a mammoth statue to keep you company.
 Don’t be surprised if a wild parrots come begging for crumbs.

 Getting there: Metro Arc de Triomf (L1, C1)

 Opening times:23 March to 22 September: daily 10 am to 8 pm; 23 September to 22 March: daily 10 am to 6 pm

 See Also: What NOT to do in Barcelona

 I had no idea this place exists until I saw the Gaudi style chimneys from the street.
 No research whatsoever, I decided to gamble with the 12euro entrance fee and boy oh boy it was the best decision ever.
 The inside of this mansion transports you a hundred years back in time.
 Not in a regular person house though -it transports you to a millionaire’s mansion!
 Palau Guell was designed by Gaudí for the industrial tycoon Eusebi Güell – built between 1886 and 1888 it’s a Unesco world heritage site today.100 years old mansion built in Gothic style!
 Everything and I mean literally, everything is handmade with incredibly precise details.
 From the ceilings to the windows, every room of Palau Guell will leave you gasping for more.
 The last thing you will see is the roof and like all of Gaudi’s masterpieces, this one will make you feel like you fell into a rabbit hole and woke up in Gaudiland.

-Castaway Tip: no need to buy online tickets.
-First Sunday of every month – free entry.
+No need to buy online tickets.
+The first Sunday of every month is free entry

 Address: C/Nou de la Rambla 3-5, 08001